nus-cs2103/website-base/admin/appendixE-github.md

 1. Fork the repo to your personal GitHub account, if you haven't done so already.

-2. Create a branch named after tutorial activity e.g. `T2A2`
+2. Create a branch named after the LO IDe.g. `W2.2b`
     ==Remember to switch to master branch before creating the new branch.==

 3. Commit your changes to that branch.
 Push to your fork.